APPLICATION FOR ACCREDITATION

 Please deposit membership fee at:

-Account Name: National Association of UNESCO Clubs in the Philippines (NAUCP) Inc.
+Account Name: National Coordinating Body of UNESCO Clubs in the Philippines (NCBUCP) Inc.

-For deposits from abroad, please use BPI Swift Code: BOPIPHMM
+For deposits from abroad, please use Swift Code: TLBPPHMM.

-For more information, please email email@example.com, firstname.lastname@example.org or email@example.com and/or coordinate with any of the following:
+For more information, please email email@example.com or firstname.lastname@example.org or and/or coordinate with any of the following: